 If the property being purchased is either on a well and/or septic system, this paragraph would apply.
 It requires the Seller to obtain a well water test indicating that the bacteria and nitrate levels are within applicable limits and that the well and septic system are in working order.
 It provides for circumstances in which those might not be the case and if the parties cannot agree on a remedy for any of the defects in the well or septic system, the contract may be terminated.

 Whenever a property is purchased in a foreclosure or short sale, the property is typically purchased in an “as is” condition.
 Under this clause the Buyer is entitled to perform an inspection and if the inspection reveals conditions unacceptable to the Buyer, the Buyer can declare the contract null and void.
-If the Buyer fails to make that inspection or fails to notify the Seller within five (5) business days that the property is not in an acceptable condition, this provision is waived.
+If the Buyer fails to make that inspection or fails to notify the Seller within five (5) business days that the property is not in an acceptable condition, this provision is waived and the contract remains in full force and effect

 This paragraph was inserted to allow a specific party to approve the real estate within five (5) days after the date of acceptance.
 The typical application of this is if one of the spouses sees a home and wants to make an offer subject to the other spouse’s approval.